Georgia Bulldogs football

 The Georgia Bulldogs football program represents the University of Georgia in the sport of American football.
-The Bulldogs compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Eastern Division of the Southeastern Conference (SEC).
+The Bulldogs compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Southeastern Conference (SEC).
 They play their home games at historic Sanford Stadium on the university's Athens, Georgia, campus.
-Georgia claims four consensus national championships (1942, 1980, 2021, and 2022); while the AP and Coaches Polls have each voted the Bulldogs the national champion three times (1980, 2021, and 2022).
-Georgia has also been named the National Champion by at least one polling authority in four other seasons (1920, 1927, 1946 and 1968).

-The Bulldogs' other accomplishments include 16 conference championships, of which 14 are SEC championships, second-most in conference history, and appearances in 61 bowl games, second-most all-time.
+Georgia claims four national championships, including three (1980, 2021, 2022) from the major wire-service: AP Poll and/or Coaches' Poll.
+The Bulldogs' other accomplishments include 17 conference championships, of which 15 are SEC championships, second-most in conference history, and appearances in 63 bowl games, second-most all-time.
 The program has also produced two Heisman Trophy winners, five number-one National Football League (NFL) draft picks, and many winners of other national awards.
 In addition to its storied history, the team is known for its unique traditions and rabid fan base, known as the "Bulldog Nation."
-Georgia has won over 860 games in its history, placing them 9th all-time in wins and has finished in the Top 10 of the AP Poll 27 times, 14 of which were Top 5 finishes.
+Georgia has won over 895 games in its history, placing them 9th all-time in wins and has finished in the Top 10 of the AP Poll 29 times, 15 of which were Top 5 finishes.

 History

 Conference affiliations

 Georgia was a founding member of the Southern Intercollegiate Athletic Association, one of the first collegiate athletic conferences formed in the United States.
 Georgia participated in the SIAA from its establishment in 1895 until 1921.
 During its tenure in the SIAA, Georgia was conference co-champion in two years, 1896 and 1920.
 In 1921, the Bulldogs, along with 12 other teams, left the SIAA and formed the Southern Conference.
 During its time in the Southern Conference, the team never won a conference championship.
-In 1932, the Georgia Bulldogs left the Southern Conference to form and join the SEC, where Georgia has won the second-most SEC football championships, with 14, behind Alabama (27).
+In 1932, the Georgia Bulldogs left the Southern Conference to form and join the SEC, where Georgia has won the second-most SEC football championships, with 15, behind Alabama (27).